-Fury labels Wilder idiot after epic bout
+I am greatest heavyweight of my era - Fury

 "I have proved time and again that I can never be written off," said Fury.

-"I didn't have my best performance but I pulled it out of the bag when it needed to be done."
+"I didn't have my best performance but I pulled it out of the bag when it needed to be done.

+"I am the greatest heavyweight champion of my era, without a doubt.
+Number one.
+If you play with fire long enough you will get burned."

 The first fight in 2018 finished in a controversial draw, before the unbeaten Fury won their second outing with a seventh-round stoppage 20 months ago.